Home>Models>State Coincidence Indicator

 Overview

 The State Coincidence Index (SCI) is an economic recession indicator.
 The SCI is a combined index score published by the Federal Reserve Bank of Philadelphia to approximate the health of each US state.
-By simply tracking how many of the 50 states are experiencing a month-over-month decrease in their SCI, we can make a model to approximate the likelihood that the aggregate US economy is also shrinking and heading into recession.
-Since these index scores are usually available several months prior to NBER's GDP data (and therefore ahead of NBER's declaration of an official recession), this could be useful signal to have, given typical market performance during recessions.
+By simply tracking how many of the 50 states are experiencing a month-over-month decrease in their SCI, we can create a model to approximate the likelihood that the aggregate US economy is also shrinking and heading into recession.
+Since these index scores are usually available several months prior to NBER's GDP data (and therefore ahead of NBER's declaration of an official recession), this could be a useful signal, given typical market performance during recessions.

 The below chart shows the number of US states with a month-over-month reduction in these SCI scores.
-The average over the dataset shows that any given month there are about 9 states with declining SCI's.
+The average over the dataset shows that, on any given month, about 9 states experience declining SCI's.
 The average number on the first month of a recession is about 26 states.
-As of October 1, 2023 there are currently 32 states with a decreasing SCI, indicating a High risk of upcoming recession.
+As of October 1, 2023, there are currently 32 states with a decreasing SCI, indicating a High risk of an upcoming recession.
 The chart below shows these values over time, as well as the average and +/- standard deviation bands.

 This model was originally developed in a paper by Kevin Kliesen and Cassandra Marks at the Federal Reserve Bank of St. Louis.